fable-compiler/ts2fable/README.md

 git clone https://github.com/fable-compiler/ts2fable
 git checkout develop
 ```
-Please use yarn so you will use the exact same versions of everything that were used during development
+Please use yarn so you will use the exact same versions of everything that was used during development
 ```
 yarn
 ```